the reduced law dictionary (extracts)

 by Roderick Ramage, solicitor, www.law-office.co.uk

-extracts have been published in NLJ since 2008
+previous instalments have been published in NLJ since 2008 and can be reached on this link

-collection, snippets 1 to 101, was published in November 2010 by Etica Press
+collection, snippets 1 to 101, was published by Etica Press Ltd, price £10

 These snippets are not advice to any person (or at all) and may not be taken as a definitive statement of the law in general or in any particular case.
 The author does not accept any responsibility for anything that any person does or does not do as a result of reading any of them, but does hope that at least some of them will raise a smile.